Arica

+Etymology

+The province's name comes from the Kunza term arisca, meaning 'new bay', or Ariacca, the name of the Inca chief who used to live in what is currently the city.

 History

 Archaeological findings indicate that Arica was inhabited by different native groups dating back 10,000 years.
 These people are the first known culture to mummify their dead, predating the Egyptians by 2,000 years, and their mummies have been discovered as recently as 2004 and buried as shallow as <1 meter beneath the city's surface.

 Colonial period

 Spaniards settled the land under captain Lucas Martinez de Begazo in 1541, and in 1570, the area was grandly retitled as "La Muy Ilustre y Real Ciudad San Marcos de Arica" (the very illustrious and royal city of San Marcos of Arica).
 At the time of the Spanish settlement the region around Arica was already multiethnic displaying a mix of local sedentary populations and mitma settlers from the Altiplano.
 The proportions of these are that the first made up about 66% of the population and the latter 25%.
 The remaining 9% were fishing-oriented people known as Camanchacos.
 Many of the sedentary populations are thought to have spoken the Puquina language.
 In 1540 the encomienda system was established in Arica and its surroundings with conquistador Lucas Martínez de Vegaso obtaining 1,638 encomienda Indians (a third of tributaries distributed).
 Pedro Pizarro and Pedro de la Fuente followed in numbers receiving each approximately 600 tributaries.

 By 1545, Arica was the main export entrepot for Bolivian silver coming down from Potosí, which then possessed the world's largest silver mine.
 Arica thus held a crucial role as one of the leading ports of the Spanish Empire.
 These enviable riches made Arica the target for pirates, buccaneers, and privateers, among whom Francis Drake, Thomas Cavendish, Richard Hawkins, Joris van Spilbergen, John Watling, Baltazar de Cordes, Bartholomew Sharp, William Dampier, and John Clipperton all took part in looting the city.
 From 1540 to 1570 the population in the region of Arica shrank by 36% due to disease, death in mining or emigration to evade the harsh conditions imposed by the Spanish.
 In 1570 the Francisco de Toledo issued a decree reorganizing indigenous labour and taxation and among other things imposing the mita minera.
 In November 1604 the city was hit by a destructive earthquake and tsunami, causing it to be rebuilt.